MalgoskaBou/CardUdacityProject1/README.md

 Thanks to that we were able to create a much more complicated layout for our game about tadpoles.
 In the game, many elements are stacked one above the other.
 Creating such a layout with a relative and lineart layouts would be much more difficult.

 once again, I encourage you to learn and I leave a link to the home page of the layout creators - you can learn the basics there: https://constraintlayout.com/

 ![image](https://user-images.githubusercontent.com/33101796/34072837-ce529ce2-e28e-11e7-822f-e70d1b60bad7.png)
+*More about the game, you can read here: https://github.com/suwalszczyzna/MadTadpoles*

 *Relative/Lineart layout:*
 ![przechwytywanieklinrell](https://user-images.githubusercontent.com/33101796/34307183-10d82dfe-e747-11e7-9161-dd13607e79b4.JPG)